getyoti/yoti-joomla/Readme.md

 To import the Yoti SDK inside your project:

 1) Log on to the admin console of your Joomla website. e.g. Https://www.joomladev.com/administrator
-2) Navigate to at `Extensions-> Manage -> Install`, click `Install from Web` link and Search for Yoti - you can also download the package from [here](https://extensions.joomla.org/yoti).
+2) Navigate to at `Extensions-> Manage -> Install` and do one of the following:
+- click `Install from Web` link and Search for Yoti
+- click `Upload Package File` then you can download the package from [here](https://extensions.joomla.org/yoti).
+- you can also `Install from URL` or `Install from folder
-3) Install and enable the Yoti login module and Yoti User profile plugin.
+3) Install and enable the `Yoti login` module and `Yoti - User profile` plugin.

 ## Component Setup

-To set things up, navigate on Joomla to the components-> Yoti
+To set things up:

+1) Navigate on Joomla to the Components-> Yoti (details in `Yoti Components settings` below)
+2) Navigate to `Extensions -> Modules`, search for `Yoti Login` module and enable it.
+3) Navigate to `Extensions -> Plugins`, search for `Yoti - User Profile` plugin and enable it.

+### Yoti Components Settings

 Here you will be asked to add the following information: